lupinglade/siriproxy-haikuhelper/README.md

 Note: this plugin will use the best available description for an object, ie. it will first try to use a "description" as set in HaikuHelper (via Window -> Object Editor), if not available it will try to use the name set on the controller.

+Note 2: security code validation is not yet working

 ## Help and Docs

 * https://github.com/plamoni/SiriProxy